 “The best time to start was probably last year or earlier but failing that, today will do.”
 Chris Guillebeau

 Phew.
 There it is.
 A “taste” of Day 1.
 Just a bite of the smorgasbord of content that was Problogger Training Event.
 I will be back with the summary of Day 2.
-And I will be soaking up the rest of the great content (the sessions that I could not be in two places at once for!) with my Virtual Pass as by all accounts on the Twitter Feed, those sessions were awesome!
-You can also check out the feed at #pbevent, #pbevent1 and #pbevent2.
+And I will be back for PB Event 2013 on the Gold Coast – it’s sold out but you can still get a Virtual Pass .
+Will you join me?

-What takeaways resonated most with you?
 Did you attend Problogger?
-Have you been joining in on the virtual pass?
+Are you coming back in 2013?
 Share your Twitter account or Blog below in the comments!